 deserve special mention.

-Recently Delhi Belly (2011) has raised the bar for English Films in India.
+Film like `Delhi Belly` (2011) has raised the bar for English films in India.
 The film produced by Aamir Khan

 Productions and starring Imran Khan